Central Virginia

 • 00:37:55

-not some binding resolution but some sort of general acceptance that it would be a good thing to perhaps piggyback off what Sam Sanders and Jeff Richardson are doing with the university right now to talk about areas of common interest and to elevate this as something that we'd like to talk about under a talent-bearing conversation that are happening.
+Not some binding resolution, but some sort of general acceptance that it would be a good thing to perhaps piggyback off what Sam Sanders and Jeff Richardson are doing with the university right now to talk about areas of common interest and to elevate this as something that we'd like to talk about under a talent-driven conversation that are happening.

 • 00:38:21